TomHames/gatsby-blog/src/pages/articles/26-07-2019---Data-Structures/index.md

   - "Software"
 description: "The building blocks for everything we use"
 ---
-This is the last of a 3 part series: Big 0, Algorithms and Data Structures.
+This is part 2 of a 3 part series: Big 0, Data Structures and Algorithms.
 The aim here is to discuss common data structures that are used in software development and to link the previously two discussed topics.

-I'll cover the following data structures:
+In this post I'll be introducing the following data structures:

 - Arrays
 - Linked Lists